15 Ways to Get Better Hospital HVAC Energy Efficiency

-Heating and ventilation consumes a significant proportion of the £400 million spent on energy in the UK health sector so it makes sense to adopt energy efficient HVAC practices and technologies in hospitals.
+Heating and ventilation consume a significant proportion of the £400 million spent on energy in the UK health sector, so it makes sense to adopt energy efficient HVAC practices and technologies in hospitals.

-Budgets are strained to break point which ramps up pressure to find the best methods of managing HVAC more effectively.
-It’s a complex task as many hospitals have many disparate buildings and air conditioning units, with the need to maintain high ventilation areas to lessen risks around microbial infection.
-Here we’re sharing the 15 top ways to get better HVAC energy efficiency, to deliver controllable and lower operating costs.
+Budgets are strained to breaking point, which ramps up pressure to find the best methods of managing HVAC more effectively.
+It’s a complex task as a lot of hospitals have many disparate buildings and air conditioning units, with the need to maintain high ventilation areas to lessen risks around microbial infection.
+Here, we’re sharing the top 15 ways to get better HVAC energy efficiency, and to deliver controllable and lower operating costs.

 Retrofitting is a cost-effective way to extend the life of a big HVAC system without putting intense pressure on capital budgets.

 It’s a good way to upgrade an aging workhorse that has been well-maintained.
-By adding or replacement parts, it is estimated that energy use can be reduced by more than a third year-on-year.
+By adding or replacing parts, it is estimated that energy use can be reduced by more than a third year-on-year.

-As always, the focus will be on optimising the environmental conditions for both patients and staff comfort while reducing costs.
+As always, the focus will be on optimising the environmental conditions for the comfort of both patients and staff while reducing costs.
 Efficiencies can be easily gained through:

 - Adding demand-controlled ventilation